 Salt + Pepper

 To add flavor and make everything taste good.
 We use sea salt and freshly ground black pepper.

 For a lighter option, you can make the stuffed zucchini boats without cheese, then drizzle them with yogurt or plant-based yogurt before serving them.

 Sprinkle with chopped flat-leaf parsley just before serving.
-You can also use any other fresh herbs such as cilantro, chives, dill, mint, basil, and finely sliced spring onions.
+You can also use other fresh herbs such as cilantro, chives, dill, mint, basil, and finely sliced spring onions.

 We like to add a squeeze of lemon juice on top of our stuffed zucchini for an extra touch of freshness and acidity.